Granola-Team/mina-on-chain-voting/README.md

 ### Running in Docker

-Run `docker-compose up` or `pnpm docker` to mount the cluster, and then run all pending migrations.
+Run `docker-compose --profile all up` to mount the cluster, and then run all pending migrations.

-- Make sure the DATABASE_URL, the connection URL for the application database, and ARCHIVE_DATABASE_URL, the connection URL for the archive in your .env file correspond to those in Docker, especially if you are changing these environment variables.
+- Make sure the `DATABASE_URL`, the connection URL for the application database, and `ARCHIVE_DATABASE_URL`, the connection URL for the archive in your .env file correspond to those in Docker, especially if you are changing these environment variables.

 > **IMPORTANT:**
-When running locally, modify the respective `.env` variables to point to `db` and `server` (the internal Docker host).
+When running locally, modify the respective variables in the `.env` file to point to `db` and `server` (the internal Docker host).

 ### Running in the console